muster-mark/mark-fisher-photography/README.md

     * photos in w200 directory should contain photos 200px wide
     * photos in h300 directory should contain photos 300px tall
 * Add thumbnail image containing all metadata to source/metadata_images/&lt;gallery&gt;/ folder
-* `composer add-photo` extracts metadata and rebuilds the gallery and photo pages
+* `npm run add-photo` extracts metadata and rebuilds the gallery and photo pages

 ### Environment